 Get ready to meet some of the most amazing creatures that live underwater.
 Learn about the different species of sharks, seahorses, turtles and rays, among others.

-Aside from Kansas City, SEA Life is also in other US cities such as Arizona, Orlando and soon in New Jersey.
+Aside from Kansas City, SEA Life is also in other US cities like Arizona, Orlando, and New Jersey.

 18. Try Tree Climbing